Financing Costs Definition

 However, if the same is annualized and compounded, it is 46%.

-While calculating finance costs is one method to analyze the Company, mainly investors are interested in the Company is able to service its debt.
+While calculating finance costs is one method to analyze the Company, mainly investors are interested in the Company that can service its debt.
 Hence, they are interested in the Interest Coverage Ratio.

 The interest coverage ratio for the Company can be calculated as